Download the PHP package garak/orm-criteria without Composer

 Usage

-The basic idea of this library is applying the Open/Closed principle (the "O" in SOLID), to avoid being forced to change your code every time you need to apply a new filter.
+The basic idea of this library is to apply the Open/Closed principle (the "O" in SOLID), to avoid being forced to change your code every time you need to apply a new filter.

 Let's create the following classes: